DataDog/hiring-engineers/answers.md

 ## Summary

-This technical test provides me a chance to familiarize the Datadog agent, including the role of agent, customized agent check, integrations for Datadog, dashboards, monitors and alert.
-During
+This technical test provides a guide to familiarize the Datadog agent.
+By completing this test, I have learned the role of Datadog agent, the customized agent check, integrations for Datadog, dashboards and monitors.
+From my experience， I think Datadog is a user friendly tool that aggregates a large variety of metrics for a wide range of integrations.
+Additionally, this open source tool gives users access to customizing their metrics.
+The timeboard and screenboard provide outstanding visualization for user's data.
+Furthermore, monitors allow users to observe and check the performance of infrastructures and systems in one place.
+Moreover, event sharing and notification enable more efficient monitoring and information exchange.

+I have also met some problems during this test, such as network issues and software compatibility issues.
+Owing to troubleshooting, I have further learned to configure the agent and integrations and check the log files.
+There is an unsolved problem that the agent installation keeps failing if I use my home broadband network.
+I will continue to investigate this issue and report it to Datadog staff.